PeterAlfonsLoch/Git-Gud/README.md

 - If a player reaches 0 bugs, the game immediately ends.

 ## Setup
-- Each player starts with 7 cards.
+- Each player starts with 7 cards and 12 bugs.
+- Players need a way to track their bugs.
+This can be done using paper and writing utensils, a note-taking app, or any other method of note-keeping.
 - Place the rest of the cards face down to form a draw pile.

 ## Gameplay